JocysCom/UMQF/MORA/analysis/bible/entities/god-actions.md

 UMQ_final(a,e) = +0.29 × 1.0 × 1.0 = **+0.29 (Highly moral)**

 ### 2 Ishmael - blessed

+Context: God promised that Ishmael would become the father of twelve princes and a great nation.

 - ΔOS = +0.50 (Promise of greatness/nationhood)
 - VSA (Advanced) = 0.58